 Silicon on Anything Photonics: Silicon can be transferred to calcium difluoride to unleash its potential in mid-infrared photonics.

 Surface Acoustic Wave Photonics: Acoustic wave with frequency above 10 GHz can be generated on piezoelectric aluminum nitride to modulate a photonic ring resonator.

-Research Synopsis: Our research is conducted at the convergence of two central areas of nanoscience — nanophotonics and nanomechanics.
+Research Synopsis: Our research is conducted at the convergence of two central areas of nanotechnology-nanophotonics and nanomechanics.
 We develop nano-electro-mechanical systems (NEMS) and nano-opto-mechanical systems (NOMS) to explore their novel properties in both classical and quantum regimes.
 We study the coupling and interaction between electrical, optical and mechanical degrees of freedom (electrons, photons and phonons) in nanoscale devices.
 We employ state-of-the-art top-down or bottom-up approaches to fabricate devices and structures with various semiconductor and dielectric materials.
-We utilize integrated photonic circuits as optical breadboards to investigate optoelectronic phenomena in novel materials including graphene and other emerging 2D crystals.
-Our interest spans from the measurement of fundamental physics parameters with the highest precision that is only bounded by the law of nature, to development of novel devices for radio-frequency, microwave and optical communication and computation, and to building tools for chemical and biological sensing, medical diagnostics and neuroscience.
+We utilize integrated photonic circuits as optical breadboards to investigate and exploit the optoelectronic properties of novel materials including graphene and other emerging 2D crystals.
+Our interest spans from the measurement of fundamental physics parameters with the highest precision that is only bounded by the law of nature, to development of novel devices for radio-frequency, microwave and optical communication and computation, and to building tools for chemical and biomedical sensing, medical diagnostics and neuroscience.

 To see a list of our group's past and current research topics, please visit the Research page.